 \subsection{Training Details}

 We start from pre-trained checkpoints of BERT(uncased) or RoBERTa(cased) using both the base and the large versions, and we add an MLP layer on top of the [CLS] representation to get the sentence embedding.
-We implement ESimCSE based on Huggingface’s transformers package\footnote{https://github.com/huggingface/transformers,version 4.2.1.}.
-And we train our models for one epoch by using the Adam optimizer with the batch size $= 64$ and the hyper-parameter temperature $\tau = 0.05$ in Eq.
+We implement ESimCSE based on Huggingface's transformers package\footnote{https://github.com/huggingface/transformers,version 4.2.1.}.
+We train our models for one epoch using the Adam optimizer with the batch size $= 64$ and the temperature $\tau = 0.05$ in Eq.
 (3).
 The learning rate is set as 3e-5 for ESimCSE-BERT$_{base}$ model and 1e-5 for other models.
 The dropout rate is $p=0.1$ for base models, $p=0.15$ for large models.
 For the momentum contrast, we empirically choose a relatively large momentum $\lambda$ = 0.995.
-In addition, we evaluate the model every 125 training steps on the development set of STS-B and keep the best checkpoint for the final evaluation on test sets.
-We use sub-word repetition instead of word repetition, which will be further discussed in the ablation study section.
+In addition, following SimCSE's code, we evaluate the model every 125 training steps on the development set of STS-B and keep the best checkpoint for the final evaluation on test sets.
+We use sub-word repetition instead of word repetition, further discussed in the ablation study section.